spenafernandez/spenafernandez/index.md

 His current research examines the impact of **artificial intelligence and algorithms on news media, journalists and audiences**, including generative AI in journalism, algorithmic polarisation, disinformation, hate speech and news consumption on social media.

-Since 2004, he has published more than one hundred scholarly articles and has participated in around thirty publicly funded competitive research projects.
+His research has resulted in an extensive body of scholarly publications on digital journalism, artificial intelligence, disinformation, social media and media audiences, developed through sustained participation in publicly funded competitive research projects.

 ## Research expertise